thrivingproject/dotfiles/README.md

 Change GitHub settings to automatically install dotfiles when creating a codespace.
 As of now, a universal setup script is not supported.
 Codespaces should not use the `./local-install.sh` script to setup the environment but will instead replace the default dotfiles with the ones in this repo.

 See [GitHub codespaces docs](https://docs.github.com/en/codespaces/setting-your-user-preferences/personalizing-github-codespaces-for-your-account#dotfiles) form more information.

+## API Keys, secrets

+Save these in `~/.secrets`. `.zshrc` will source this file if it exists.
+Do not symlink this file.